SenseNet/sncom-resources/_drafts/2018-02-20-scoped-packages.md

 ### [client-core](https://www.npmjs.com/package/@sensenet/client-core)

-The *core* logic sits in this package, if you want to interact with sensenet ECM its a good starting point to install this package.
+The *core* logic sits in this package, if you want to interact with sensenet ECM its a good starting point to install it.
 It contains the refactored *Repository* object itself, you can load / modify / delete content and execute custom action from there.
 It also contains some predefined security and versioning related actions, response models, interfaces and abstracts.